Toronto District School Board

 Who is working in the classroom?

-All classrooms with more than 15 students — most of our classrooms in the TDSB — have both a teacher and early childhood educator (ECE) who work together to help young students learn during the regular school day.
+All classrooms with more than 15 students — most of our classrooms in the TDSB — have both a teacher and early childhood educator who work together to help young students learn during the regular school day.
 These educators have complementary skills that create a learning environment to support the unique needs of each child.
 With two qualified professionals in the classroom for the full school day, there is more time for individual and small group instruction.
-How will I know how my child is doing at school?

-The teacher and ECE will communicate with you in many ways throughout the school year, both formally and informally.
+The teacher and early childhood educator will communicate with you throughout the school year, both formally and informally.
 At parent-teacher interviews and on the Communication of Learning: Initial Observations and Communication of Learning (reports), your teacher will share information about your child’s progress and achievement.
-Since you know your child best, you are also encouraged to share updates and connect with the educators throughout the school year.
-What before- and after-school programs are available?
+You are also encouraged to share updates and connect with the educators throughout the school year.